Here’s a quick guide to persimmons, with tips on varieties, prep, uses, and seasonality of unusual and sensuous fruit.

-Don’t even think about eating it before it’s ripe, and don’t rely on color to judge ripeness.
+Don’t even think about eating persimmons before they’re ripe, and don’t rely on color to judge ripeness.
 The skin is the same vivid orange color whether at the highly astringent, tannic unripe stage or the fully ripened, luscious point.
 Touch them.

 Photo: Nick Koon

-Ripe Hachiya persimmons feel like overfilled water balloons.
+Hachiya persimmons feel like overfilled water balloons when ripe.
 Their pulp can be scooped from the skin like jam from a cup.

 Fuyu persimmons, the other well-known variety, are tomato-shaped and a lighter orange color.
 Because they are not astringent, they can be eaten when apple-like firm or when softened slightly.
 Sharon fruit, a Fuyu variety grown in Israel, is available December to February.